 Personal, Social, Health & Economic Education (PSHE) & Relationships and Sex Education (RSE)

-Our PSHE ensures that through a focus on citizenship, pupils are increasingly aware of what society is, how it functions and begin to understand how they may play a constructive role in society’s future.
+Our PSHE ensures that through a focus on citizenship, pupils are increasingly aware of what society is and how it functions and begin to understand how they may play a constructive role in society’s future.
 The PSHE Curriculum is one of many ways that we facilitate this as a school.
 It helps pupils develop the knowledge, skills and attributes they need to manage their lives, now and in the future.
-These skills and attributes help pupils to stay healthy, safe, and prepare them for life and work in modern Britain.
-PSHE education helps pupils to achieve their academic potential, and leave school equipped with skills they will need throughout later life.
+These skills and attributes help pupils stay healthy, safe, and prepare them for life and work in modern Britain.
+PSHE education helps pupils to achieve their academic potential and leave school equipped with skills they will need throughout later life.

 PSHE is taught both in terms of discrete units of work and learning in other areas, most notably in RE, Science and PE.
 It is also delivered through assemblies, presentations, visits and visitors to the school either as a year group, school phase or whole school as appropriate.
 Learning in PSHE also helps to support children at various stages during their own development, such as in the Early Years Foundation Stage, supporting children with turn-taking, sharing and listening to others or, in Year 6, learning about the changes to the body during puberty and preparing for the transition to Secondary School.

 Our PSHE curriculum develops learning and results in acquiring knowledge and skills, enabling children to access the wider curriculum and preparing them to be global citizens now and in their future roles within a global community.
 It promotes pupils’ spiritual, moral, cultural, mental and physical development, preparing them for the opportunities, responsibilities and experiences needed for later life.
 Our Relationships and Sex Education enables our children to learn how to be safe and understand and develop healthy relationships, both now and in their future lives.